-- These documents may make reference to, and build on, materials from previous documents but must not contain redundant copies of prior submissions. - Electronic copies of items 1-7 must also be submitted to the instructor and the client on the respective due dates. - All members of each group must sign items 2, 3 and 5 above, prior to submission. - Clarity and legibility are important for evaluation. - Submitted copies will be graded and reviewed with groups but kept by the instructor
+- These documents may make reference to, and build on, materials from previous documents but must not contain redundant copies of prior submissions. - Electronic copies of items 1-7 must also be submitted or presented on a website accessible by the instructor and the client on the respective due dates. - All members of each group must sign items 2, 3 and 5 above, prior to submission. - Clarity and legibility are important for evaluation. - Submitted copies will be graded and reviewed with groups but kept by the instructor